Travel Nepal

 Upper Mustang Travel Guide: Key Things You Should Know Before You Go

+Reading a comprehensive Upper Mustang travel guide is essential for successfully navigating this unique, high-altitude desert hidden behind the Himalayas.
 A journey to Upper Mustang is unlike any other travel experience in Nepal.
-Often referred to as the “Last Forbidden Kingdom,” this remote region offers a rare combination of dramatic desert landscapes, centuries-old monasteries, and a strong connection to Tibetan culture that has remained preserved for generations.
+Often referred to as the “Last Forbidden Kingdom,” this remote region offers a rare combination of dramatic desert landscapes, centuries-old monasteries, and a strong connection to Tibetan culture that has been preserved for generations.

 Unlike the lush green hills found in other parts of Nepal, Mustang’s terrain is dry, rugged, and almost otherworldly.
 As you travel deeper into the region, especially toward places like Lo Manthang, you’ll notice a shift not just in scenery, but in lifestyle, architecture, and traditions.
 It feels less like a typical destination and more like stepping into a different era.